 Know Your Role

-Once you reduce your topic down to the essentials, you can then describe what your offering does.
+Once you reduce your topic down to the essentials, you can then describe its features and benefits.
 Is it a money-saving fuel variant?
 Is it a more comprehensive health insurance package?
 Is it a sweeter juice drink?

 What does it do?
 More importantly, why should your audience care about it?